Stay in touch

-If you’re buying a mastectomy bra from a shop, check with a member of staff before paying for your bra.
+If you’re buying a post-surgery bra from a shop, check with a member of staff before paying for your bra.
 Many shops may ask you to sign a VAT exemption form stating that you have had breast surgery.
 You shouldn’t need to provide a doctor’s letter or other medical proof.

 Macmillan Cancer Support provides grants that can be used to buy post-surgery bras and swimwear.

 If you have been advised to wear a special bra and you or your partner are claiming certain benefits, you don’t have to pay for it.
 The NHS Business Service Authority website has information about this.

 If you are not receiving a qualifying benefit but are on a low income you may still be eligible for a free post-surgery bra or help towards the cost of one under the NHS Low Income Scheme.